Acute Marijuana Intoxication

 Marijuana* (also known as cannabis, weed or pot) is a plant that is commonly used for its psychoactive effects.
 It is also used medicinally for conditions like chronic pain, cachexia and seizures.

 There are various ways to consume marijuana, which include inhalation through smoking or vaporization, and ingestion in edible forms such as baked goods, candies and beverages.
-Exposure of marijuana products to kids and teens in Colorado has increased over the past several years since the increased availability of both medical and recreational marijuana in Colorado.
+Exposure of marijuana products to kids and teens in Colorado has increased since the increased availability of both medical and recreational marijuana in Colorado.

 What is acute marijuana intoxication?